 "Fuck you, Chamberlain," a venomous hiss followed as heavy footsteps pounded against the wooden dock.

-Their captain stood before them, dark bag under his eyes as he ran his pale fingers through his wild crimson hair, and the absent jingle of gold bangles was noticeable.
+Their captain stood before them, dark bags under his eyes as he ran his pale fingers through his wild crimson hair, and the absent jingle of gold bangles was noticeable.
 It looked like the redhead had just rolled out of bed.
 The sash across his waist was crudely tied and bandolier that held his weapons was nowhere in sight, leaving his bare chest more exposed to the elements than usual.
-His maroon fur coat was carelessly thrown onto his shoulders and the goggles usually perched on his brow were hanging around his neck.
+His maroon fur coat was carelessly thrown onto his shoulders, and the goggles usually perched on his brow were hanging around his neck.

 "Who the fuck wakes someone up at 3 A.M. in the damn morning."
 The redhead continued to drone as he massaged his temple.